HencoBurger/sirexjs/README.md

 - **database - Create a connection to your preferred database.**
   Create a database initialization template.<br/> This is not needed to run SirexJs but it helps to know what to connect to.
 - **middleware - Create new middleware.**
-  Creates a middleware template function in "src/middleware".<br/> ExpressJs middleware function, just easier that copy/past.
+  Creates a middleware template function in "src/middleware".<br/> ExpressJs middleware function.
 - **thread - Create new Service Child Process.**
   Creates a thread template function for a Service "src/services/[service_name]/threads/[thread_name]".<br/>